 I love to crochet!
 Two of my favorite items to make, I have already shared here at JOY with Purpose: My Aunt Ida Hat and a Baby Doll Blanket.
 I enjoy using different colors of yarn every time to keep it interesting.
 As each skein gets towards the end, they go into my scrap tote.
-I can utilize most of the larger pieces in my crochet projects and add a fun row of color.
-BUT sometimes the little bits left aren’t long enough!
-Well today, I’ve got for you a wonderful stashbuster!
+I can use most of the larger pieces in my crochet projects and add a fun row of color.
+BUT sometimes the little bits left just aren’t long enough!
+Well today, I’ve got for you a wonderful stash-buster!
 Kathleen shared on my Facebook Page a fun craft she made and shared her easy DIY instructions for a Plastic Canvas Cross!

 How to Make a Plastic Canvas Cross:

 Plastic canvas crafts were all the rage in the 80s.
 There were patterns for tissue boxes, bookmarks, ornaments, and I even remember making our family a nativity set with it.
 The sheets of plastic are similar to cross-stitch linen only the holes for sewing are much much larger.
 It comes in a variety of colors: from an almost transparent white to opaque colors of purple, yellow, red, blue, green, white and black.
 They are relatively inexpensive.
-I usually pick up a few sheets at a time from Michaels, or JoAnn Fabrics.
+I usually pick up a few sheets at a time from Michaels or JoAnn Fabrics.
 They sell for between 70 cents to $1 each and you can always use a coupon to get a discount.